 The costs of adaptation are high and many adaptations don’t work just as genetic changes don’t always prepare a species to succeed.

-By disrupting the market with the MAC (and it’s phenomenally effective advertising campaign), Apple gave consumers a value-proposition that resonated and through down the gauntlet to competitors challenging them to respond — something they failed to do effectively.
+By disrupting the market with the MAC (and it’s phenomenally effective advertising campaign), Apple gave consumers a value proposition that resonated and threw down the gauntlet to competitors challenging them to respond — something they failed to do effectively.
 So, Apple survived to bring us the tablet, iPod, smartphone, and other disruptive innovations.

 Adapt to survive and survive through adaptability!